 Unfrosted cupcakes can be stored in an airtight container at room temperature for up to 2 days.
 Store them in the refrigerator for an additional 3 days after that.

-If the cupcakes are frosted, store them in the refrigerator in an airtight container for up to 5 days.
-Let them thaw on the counter for about an hour before serving.
+If the cupcakes are frosted, store them in the refrigerator for up to 5 days.

 Leftover cream cheese frosting can be kept in an airtight container in the refrigerator for 3 days.
 Let it come to room temperature before you use it.